iamsogoodlo/QuickNurse/README.md

 This repository now includes a minimal Electron wrapper so the React app can be packaged as a desktop executable:

+0. Ensure your `package.json` has `"main": "electron.js"` so Electron knows which file to launch (this repo already sets it).

 1. Install dependencies (if you haven't already):
     ```bash
     npm install